Degrees & Majors

 College of Education & Human Development

-Our master's program in exercise science prepares students to conduct research in exercise science or pursue careers in worksite health promotion or fitness, cardiac rehabilitation or related clinical programs.
 The program includes classroom, laboratory, research and field experience in biomechanics, exercise physiology, psychology of physical activity and related interdisciplinary coursework in areas such as public health, gerontology and nutrition.
-Exercise science provides advanced academic preparation for a successful career in the health and fitness field or for advancement to doctoral-level study.

 Health Literacy Graduate Certificate